Skip to Main Content

 Citing Secondary Sources

-Use secondary sources sparingly; you should always try to locate the original source of information which is cited in a work that you have read.
-This is, however, not always possible: sometimes the original work is out of print, unavailable through your usual sources or not available in English.
+Always try to locate the original source of information which is cited in a work that you have read.

 Reference may be made to an author's citation of, or quotation from, another's work.